“So Clubius”, mom said, “Are you excited that it’s almost your birthday? You’ll be THREE YEARS OLD!”

 Don’t fence me in

-A couple minutes after he left my mom came in.
+After he left mom came in.

 “Night night sweet Zuper!”